 The next image shows slightly a more "zoomed out" image of the area…

-And this picture shows the area as a full size image, it really was time consuming.
+And the last picture shows the area as a full size image, it really was time consuming.

 This crop of the swimming pool shows just how much detail I had to remove and the following image shows the result.
 All the reflections of the house have been kept in to retain all of the original detail.
 It isn’t 100% perfect by any means, but when viewed at full size, it is barely noticeable.